 Local owners, award winners, changemakers

-November’s Out of the Fog guests featured top-tier local entrepreneurs like Jon Loder of Civic Duty annnd Relic, Chris Hollett of Jiffy Cabs and Empire West Auto Pro, Brent Smith of Newfoundland Chocolate Company, and Abu Sayed of Wildhood Clothing.
-These four are doing wicked stuff for locally sourced products and community-minded social enterprise.
+November’s Out of the Fog guests featured top-tier local entrepreneurs like Jon Loder of Civic Duty annnd Relic, Brent Smith of Newfoundland Chocolate Company, and Abu Sayed of Wildhood Clothing.
+These three are doing wicked stuff for locally sourced products and community-minded social enterprise.
 Then there’s Kim Paddon, owner of Whink and Sparkes Design, who just took away the Newfoundland and Labrador Organization of Women Entrepreneurs’ Trendsetter Award!

 We also had Gemma Hickey of the Pathways Foundation and Elling Lien of Unpossible, two groups that are all about supporting people in our city and province.
 And Jean Smith of NIFCO fame shook things up with her always fantastic perspective and hilarious storytelling.